Comorbid insomnia, sometimes known as secondary insomnia, refers to sleeping problems associated with medical or psychiatric issues.

 According to the American Academy of Sleep Medicine, surveys suggest that approximately 2-3% of the general population has insomnia due to medical or psychiatric conditions.
 This percentage represents a relatively small minority of all people with sleeping problems.
 However, determining whether or not there are any accompanying issues to be addressed is one of the most important reasons to see your doctor before starting the STS.

 In order to successfully treat comorbid forms of insomnia, the associated medical or psychiatric issues must be addressed with a health care professional.

 How primary insomnia may evolve in normal sleepers

 The vast majority of us experience a short term problem with sleeping at some point in our lives.
 This typically results from a stressful experience – a problem with a relationship, loss of a loved one, jobs, money, health, or a host of other everyday problems we all face.

 For most people, short-term insomnia diminishes over time as the problem is either resolved or we adapt to it in some way.
 Sleep disturbances fade away completely and our natural sleep system recovers back to normal functioning.

 When worry about sleep becomes excessive, a number of unintended consequences may occur.
-Bed time begins to be associated with dread.
+Many hours at night are spent awake and frustrated; so bed time understandably begins to be associated with dread.
 Thoughts like “Oh no, here we go again, another night of tossing and turning” become automatically connected, subconsciously, with the idea of sleeping.
 Just the sight of bed triggers worry.
 The thought of sleeping becomes a concern, a source of stress.

 Once worry about sleep becomes a problem in and of itself, many people inadvertently respond in ways that only worsen their ability to get a good night’s sleep.